 Click the image on the left to read the full, independent article in Prima Magazine (p2).

-If you ever thought ‘how is it possible that I got IBD‘, then the following may be of interest you.
 The World Health Organization concurs with the Hygiene Hypothesis, one prediction of which is that the rising rate of inflammatory disorders is due specifically to a paucity of infection during infancy.
 This in turn tunes the immune response in subsequent adulthood to a less pathogenic modality.
 When certain parasitic helminths infect you, they survive by evading your immuno-surveillance by switching off Toll like receptors (TLRs) and C-type lectin receptors (CLRs).
 People suffering from Inflammatory Bowel Disease are thought not to have had (much) exposure to helminths, consequently this symbiotic switching off hasn’t happened enough.
 Inflammation in the gut produces nitrate and nitric oxide radicals.
 These feed bad bacterial cultures like Enterobacteriaceae which further an already harmful bacterial balance.
 We recommend ParaRizol herbal oils to restore a healthier balance by killing off pathogens.
 There are no commercial helminth preparations on the market yet.

 Limited clinical trials have already been carried out assessing the effects of Trichuris suis (porcine whipworm) on Inflammatory Bowel Disease.
 Initial pilot studies using oral ingestion of live T. suis ova at regular intervals hinted at a beneficial effect on IBD without any overt side-effects.
 Larger trials, including one double-blinded and placebo controlled, revealed effective relief of Crohn’s disease in nearly 80% of patients but much more modest effects in the case of Ulcerative Colitis.
 [Summers RW, Elliott DE, Qadir K, Urban JF Jr, Thompson R, Weinstock JV; Am J Gastroenterol.
 2003 Sep; 98(9):2034-41 and Summers RW, Elliott DE, Urban JF Jr, Thompson RA, Weinstock JV; Gastroenterology.
 2005 Apr; 128(4):825-32.]